At KAM, we are always happy to answer questions. Here are a few that our visitors most frequently ask.

 Krannert Art Museum is free and open to the public, thanks to the generous donations of our annual members, the Friends of Krannert Art Museum.

-Free-will donations are accepted in a donation box at the main entrance to the museum.
+Free-will donations are accepted in a donation box at the main entrance to the museum or you can give online at kam.illinois.edu/contribute.

-If you would like to help keep KAM free and open to all, we invite you to explore the Ways to Give page, which outlines the types of support that can help to promote exhibitions and events at the museum.
+If you would like to help keep KAM free and open to all, please feel free to donate an amount you can afford at the entrance to the museum.

 When you become a member of Krannert Art Museum, you experience the satisfaction of knowing that your contribution supports extraordinary exhibitions and educational programs throughout the year.
 Visit our Annual Membership page to learn more.

-Krannert Art Museum relies on the generosity of alumni, corporate partners, foundation allies, and friends who give in a variety of ways:
+Krannert Art Museum relies on the generosity of alumni, corporate partners, foundation allies, and friends who give in a variety of ways, from annual membership to program support, foundation contributions, or gifts of art.
+More information on the many ways to give can be found at the "Support" link in the top menu.

 Yes.
 KAM offers a few ways to learn about the art collection.
-Collection Highlights offers articles on selected works of art.
 Explore the Collection offers access to a broader range of works through our online collection database.
 On that page, simply click "Search our collection by..." at the top of the page and type your search terms, then press Go.
 To narrow a broad search or to search by specific categories in the database, use the Advanced Search tool.

 Krannert Art Museum curators are experts in determining an object's historic importance, quality, and condition.
 But many professional codes of ethics prohibit museum staff from providing monetary appraisals, and the Tax Reform Act of 1984 specifically bars museums and other donee organizations from providing appraisals for tax-deductible donations.
 Consequently, the museum recommends that you contact a qualified appraiser of art and artifacts in order to determine an object’s value for tax, insurance, or other purposes.
 Fortunately there are a number of websites that can help you find an accredited appraiser.
 These also explain the appraisal process in detail.
 Potential donors may also want to refer to IRS Publication 561, which explains the federal tax guidelines for determining the fair market value of a donation.